CS2SG3/8-Jasmine_Valeza_Bingco/README.md

 ## How to run the program
 1. Download program file (.exe)
 2. Execute the program
+3. Allow Windows to install, ignore warning.
-3. Get Telegram ID from any Telegram user info bot
+4. Get Telegram ID from any Telegram user info bot
-4. Login to Timely with Telegram ID
+5. Login to Timely with Telegram ID
-5. Link notifications
+6. Link notifications

 ## Example Run
 1. Select a date